joenorton/rubyretriever/readme.md

 RubyRetriever uses aynchronous HTTP requests, thanks to eventmachine and Synchrony fibers, to crawl webpages *very quickly*.

-This is the 2nd or 3rd reincarnation of the RubyRetriever autodownloader project.
-It started out as a executable autodownloader, intended for malware research.
-From there it has morphed to become a more well-rounded web-crawler and general purpose file harvesting utility.

 RubyRetriever does NOT respect robots.txt, and RubyRetriever currently - by default - launches up to 10 parallel GET requests at once.
 This is a feature, do not abuse it.
 Use at own risk.

-USAGE
+getting started
 -----------
 Install the gem
 ```sh